 All About The Water Cycle - How Does It Work?

 The human body is composed of 70% water.
-An average human (weighs 132 lbs.) has 11 gallons of water in the body, and a negligible loss of 1.5 to 2 gallons of water can cause fatal dehydration.
+An average human (weighing 132 lbs.) has 11 gallons of water in the body, and a negligible loss of 1.5 to 2 gallons of water can cause fatal dehydration.
 This reality alone indicates how vital water is to the human body.
-Now you can picture the number of works you do each day through the water you have in your body.
+Now you can picture the number of works you do each day by the water in your body.

-Even at an early age, people are known to dwell at places close to the wellspring of water since living far from it would likely cost them their end of life.
-It's a necessary unit for the survival of life.
+Even at an early age, people are known to dwell near water sources, since living far from them would likely cost them their lives.
+It's a necessary unit for life.
 Thus, water is the world's most valuable resource.

 Key Facts:

-- About 71 percent of the Earth's surface is covered with water, and about 96.5 percent of the oceans hold all of Earth's water.
+• About 71 percent of Earth's surface is covered with water, and about 96.5 percent of that water is in the oceans.
 Approximately 0.3 percent of freshwater is found in the surface water of rivers, lakes, streams, and swamps.
-Of all the water on Earth, more than 99 percent of Earth's water is unusable by humans and many other living things.
+Of all the water on Earth, more than 99 percent is unusable by humans and many other living things.

-- Water found at the Earth's surface can cycle quickly.
-However, the Earth's water lies in ice, seas, and underground reservoirs; this water cycles gradually.
+• Water found at the Earth's surface can cycle quickly.
+However, Earth's water is in ice, seas, and underground reservoirs; it cycles gradually.

-- The water cycle is mind-boggling and includes state changes in water and the physical development of water through and between ecosystems.
+• The water cycle is mind-boggling and involves state changes in water and its physical transformation within and between ecosystems.

-- Groundwater is discovered underground between soil particles and in splits of rocks.
+• Groundwater is found underground between soil particles and in rock cracks.
 Aquifers are groundwater reservoirs regularly tapped by wells.

-- All water in the world is subject to what is known as the water cycle, the hydrologic cycle, or the H2O cycle.
-The hydrological process (water cycle) forms the basis of the existence of living beings, as they use it for drinking and survival.
+• All water in the world is subject to what is known as the water cycle, the hydrologic cycle, or the H2O cycle.
+The hydrological process (water cycle) underpins the existence of living beings, as they use it for drinking and survival.

 Water does matter

 Water is never static, as it is extremely valuable for living beings.
 We are made of water, surrounded by it, and consume and develop with it.
-Indeed, water is a necessity for life.
-In this way, you—like most land creatures—require a dependable supply of fresh water to survive.
+Indeed, water is essential to life.
+In this way, you, like most land creatures, require a dependable supply of fresh water to survive.

-The composition of saline water on the Earth's surface is approximately 96 percent in the oceans.
-This means that there is little fresh water that can sustain the ecosystem and life.
-Thus, insufficient or perhaps insufficient water can seriously affect the ecosystem.
+The composition of seawater on Earth's surface is approximately 96 percent salt.
+This means there is little fresh water to sustain the ecosystem and life.
+Thus, insufficient water can have a profoundly negative impact on the ecosystem.

-Humankind has established a few advances to expand water accessibility.
-These include drilling wells to get at groundwater, gathering rainwater, and utilizing purification—salt removal—to get fresh water from the sea.
-Yet, clean and safe drinking water is not generally accessible in many parts of the world today.
+Humankind has made several advances to expand access to water.
+These include drilling wells to access groundwater, collecting rainwater, and using purification methods, such as salt removal, to obtain fresh water from the sea.
+Yet clean, safe drinking water is not generally accessible in many parts of the world today.

-The vast majority of the water on Earth does not cycle—move to start with one place and then onto the next—quickly.
+The vast majority of the water on Earth does not cycle—move from one place to another—quickly.
 Water in seas, underground, and in the form of ice tends to cycle gradually.
 Only surface water cycles quickly.
-The latter leads to acute water shortage and inadequate safe drinking water.
+The latter leads to acute water shortages and inadequate access to safe drinking water.

 Overview of The Water Cycle

-At the point when the Brontosaurus strolled through lakes devouring plants, your glass of water was some dewdrops of those lakes.
-The same thing happened when a kingdom's rulers, princesses, knights, and squires took a drink from their wells.
-Earth has a definite amount of water, and water continues to go around and around.
-Indeed, water is always on the move.
+When the Brontosaurus strolled through lakes devouring plants, your glass of water was some dewdrops from those lakes.
+The same thing happened when the rulers, princesses, knights, and squires of a kingdom took a drink from their wells.
+Earth has a definite amount of water, and water continues to circulate.
+Indeed, water is always in motion.

 The sun's energy drives the water cycle.
-It warms the sea surface and other surface water, making liquid water evaporate and ice sublime, turning from solid to gas.
-These sun-driven procedures move water into the atmosphere in the structure of water vapor.
+It warms the sea surface and other surface waters, causing liquid water to evaporate and ice to sublime, transforming from a solid to a gas.
+These sun-driven processes move water into the atmosphere as water vapor.

 The cycle describes how water is cycled (exchanged) through Earth's ocean, atmosphere, and land.
 Water always exists in all three places and in many forms: lakes and rivers, glaciers and ice sheets, oceans and seas, underground aquifers, and vapor in the air and clouds.